NEONScience/NEON-Data-Skills/_posts/R/dc-spatial-raster/2016-01-07-SR00-Raster-Structure.md

 </div>

 ## About Raster Data
-Raster or "gridded" data are saved on a regular grid which is rendered on a map as pixels.
-Each pixel contains a value that represents an area on the Earth's surface.
+Raster or "gridded" data are stored as a grid of values which are rendered on a map as pixels.
+Each pixel value represents an area on the Earth's surface.

 <figure>
     <a href="{{site.baseurl}}/images/dc-spatial-raster/raster_concept.png">